EeroAnt/CubeDraftSimulator/Documentation/technical side.md

  - Draft data visualization via Power BI or Tableau
  - Enable scrolling card lists with arrow keys without affecting the selected cards
  - Drag and drop for drafting?
+ - fix visual bug of type filter staying on but the button not after switching views from deckbuilder to draft and back
+ - Add round number to the draft view
+ - Add better view of the table.
+Show the player order as a whole rather than just the neighbours.
+Maybe show how many packs each player has queued
+ - Enable ordering of cards that are displayed by atleast name and mana value.
+Maybe by type and color identity also.
+ - Enable ordering of main deck.
+So far unclear how or what for

 ### The Database
 Is a PostgreSQL database and it is online in Azure Cloud